Five myths about a healthy lifestyle

 Фото: Depositphotos

-In it, from the standpoint of evolution, he tries to answer the question: Why are our bodies as they are?
-Why do so many people in developed countries suffer from diseases that were not common even 100 years ago - certain cancers, type 2 diabetes, osteoporosis, allergies, depression, insomnia, and others?
-And what is the best way to take care of your body, given millions of years of evolution, to stay healthy for as long as possible?
+In it, from the perspective of evolution, he tries to answer the question: Why are our bodies the way they are?
+Why do so many people in developed countries suffer from diseases that were rare even 100 years ago - certain types of cancer, type 2 diabetes, osteoporosis, allergies, depression, insomnia and others?
+And how can you best take care of your body, given millions of years of evolution, to stay healthy for as long as possible?

-Some of the professor's conclusions are contrary to popular beliefs regarding a healthy lifestyle.
+Some of the professor’s conclusions go against popular beliefs regarding a healthy lifestyle.
 Like any publication or research, these theses are not the ultimate truth, but, despite the position and scientific degree of its author, I think they are worth reading.
-Also, like any other myths, these five are not necessarily inherent in every person on the planet, but I have met them, and I myself was convinced of the veracity of some of them - until I got acquainted with the work of Professor Lieberman.
+Just like any other myths, these five are not necessarily inherent in every person on the planet, but I have come across them, and I myself was convinced of the veracity of some of them - until I became familiar with the work of Professor Lieberman.

 1 Myth: Veganism and vegetarianism are beneficial because humans evolved to eat vegetables and fruits.

-The human body is perfectly adapted for the consumption of meat and fish.
-Moreover, we are what we are, precisely because we started eating meat.
-The genus Homo has existed for several million years and, according to archaeological finds, for at least 2.6 million years, man (then even more like a monkey) ate meat - first raw and then thermally processed.
+The human body is perfectly adapted to consume meat and fish.
+Moreover, we are who we are precisely because we started eating meat.
+The genus Homo has existed for several million years and, according to archaeological finds, for at least 2.6 million years, humans (then even more ape-like) ate meat, first raw and then cooked.

 The earliest human ancestors had a small brain and a large digestive system, because digesting plant foods requires a lot of energy.
-As soon as we started consuming meat, which is a more efficient source of energy than fruits and roots, very slowly stomachs, intestines and other digestive organs began to shrink and the brain began to grow.
-In Australopithecus Lucy (finds in Ethiopia of a part of the skeleton dated 3.2 million years ago), the brain weighed only 450 grams.
-A modern person, even those who write stupid comments under articles, have 1300-1400 g brains.
+Once we began to consume meat, which is a more efficient source of energy than fruits and roots, very slowly the stomachs, intestines and other digestive organs began to shrink and the brain began to enlarge.
+In Australopithecus Lucy (a skeletal fragment found in Ethiopia dating back to 3.2 million years ago), the brain weighed only 450 grams.
+A modern person, even those who write stupid comments under articles, has 1300 -1400 g of brains.

-At the same time, our teeth and jaws became smaller, incisors appeared, and the muscles in the lower part of the face also decreased - in my opinion, we became more attractive.
-Our predecessors had more free time - to paint the cave or make a spearhead.
-And it was also the hunting and division of labor that appeared as a result that required greater coordination between members of the tribe, which, in turn, contributed to the development of cognitive abilities (brains grew).
+At the same time, our teeth and jaws became smaller, incisors appeared, and the muscles in the lower part of the face decreased - in my opinion, we became more attractive.
+Our predecessors had more free time to paint a cave or make a spearhead.
+And also it was hunting and the division of labor that emerged as a result that required greater coordination between members of the tribe, which, in turn, contributed to the development of cognitive abilities (brains grew).

 Of course, this does not mean that vegans and vegetarians from the lack of meat will begin to draw guts and shrink brains.
 Such changes will require hundreds of thousands of years of evolution.
 In addition, domesticated vegetables and fruits are a better source of energy than wild ones.